 Lilies are beautiful and fragrant flowers that can be grown in many different climates.
 They come in a variety of colors, shapes, and sizes, making them perfect for any garden.
 Growing lilies is relatively easy with the right conditions and care.

 Once your lily plants start sprouting in the spring, fertilize using an organic fertilizer specifically formulated for flowers.
 This will help promote healthy growth throughout the season until blooming begins later on in the summertime.
-Be sure not to overfertilize, as too much nitrogen can cause leggy stems instead of strong ones which won’t support large flowers very well once they bloom later on down the line.
+Be sure not to overfertilize, as too much nitrogen can cause leggy stems instead of strong ones, which won’t support large flowers very well once they bloom later on down the line.

 They prefer full sun but will tolerate some shade.
 The ideal temperature range for lily plants is between 60-75 degrees Fahrenheit (15-24 Celsius).
 Lilies require well-draining soil with plenty of organic matter to thrive.

-A pH level of 6.5 – 7 is best for lilies, so if your soil isn’t quite right you may need to adjust it by adding lime or sulfur as needed.
+A pH level of 6.5 – 7 is best for lilies, so if your soil isn’t quite right, you may need to adjust it by adding lime or sulfur as needed.
 That said, these plants aren’t too particular and can usually be grown in overly acidic or alkaline soil without too much trouble.

 Lilies are easy to grow, but they do require some special care.
 Here’s what you need to know about planting lilies for the best results.

 The best time of year to plant lilies is in early spring or late fall when temperatures are cooler and there is plenty of rain.
 In warmer climates, it may be possible to plant in mid-summer as well.
+You can plant either bare lily bulbs or plant a potted starter plant.

 Choose an area that gets at least 6 hours of direct sunlight each day.
-Make sure the soil drains well and has plenty of organic matter such as compost or peat moss mixed into it before planting.
+Make sure the soil drains well and has plenty of organic matter, such as compost or peat moss mixed into it before planting.
 If you have heavy clay soil, consider adding sand or perlite for better drainage.

 You can plant lilies from potted plants or from dormant bulbs.
 To plant potted lilies, dig a hole twice as wide and just as deep as the root ball.
 To plant lily bulbs, dig a hole about 3 times as deep as the bulb is wide.
 Place the bulb in the hole with its roots pointing down, then cover with soil.
 Water well to settle the soil and moisten the bulb.